Skip to content

 How to Make Cream Cheese Mints

-• Form the mints!
-Scoop out 1 teaspoon of dough and roll it into a ball.
-Place it onto a baking sheet lined with parchment paper.
-Dip a fork into powdered sugar and gently press it into the ball to flatten it.
-Repeat with all remaining dough.
-Allow them to dry for 2 hours at room temperature.
+Scoop out about 1 teaspoon of dough and roll it into a ball.
+Place it on a parchment lined baking sheet.
+Dip a fork in powdered sugar and gently press down on each ball to flatten.

 Red and green Christmas cream cheese mints.